pattonsgirl/Fall2021-CEG3120/Projects/Project6/README.md

 ## Project Overview

+For this project you will be creating a fresh repository - the link is in Pilot under Content - Projects - Project 6.
+This is the repo you will be using for this project.

-For this project, you'll need access to a public repo.
-I'm going to guess that your class repo may not be in a state where it should be made public (remember those Discord API keys?), so in Pilot you will find a new invite link to a public repo for this course.
-Completion of each milestone **by the date specificied for the milestone** will get you 1 pt of extra credit per milestone met.
+You will notice that each part has "Milestone" labels and dates.
+This project is not due until 12/10.
+Completion of each milestone **by the date specificied for the milestone** will get you 1 pt of extra credit per milestone date met.
 To qualify, you must submit your project to the Dropbox for Project 6 in Pilot.

 ## Part 1 - Dockerize it